-Remember, when you add or remove Dependents, your type of membership (individual, two-person, single head of household or family) may change.
-You may add or remove Dependents from your membership as allowed by state and federal law.
-You can see additional details about adding and removing Dependents at www.bcbsvt.com/enroll.
+Remember, when you add or remove Dependents, your type of membership (individual, twoperson, or family) may change.

-If you have coverage through an employer, contact your Group Benefits Manager.
-If you do not have coverage through your employer, please call (800) 310-5249.
-You can also visit our secure Web portal, the BCBSVT Member Resource Center at www.bcbsvt.com/member, for information about your Health Plan and enrollment.
+You may add or remove Dependents from your membership under the conditions noted in this chapter.
+To do this, contact your Group Benefits Manager.
+If you do not have coverage through your employer, please call customer service at the number on the back of your ID card.
+You can also visit our secure Web portal, the BCBSVT Member Resource Center at www.bcbsvt.com/member, for information about your Plan and enrollment.